Noel-Cyriac/CSV-to-JSON-converter/README.md

 ---

 ## Configurations (`config/application.properties`)
-You can configure folder directories relative to the execution root, as well as the maximum retry limit:
+You can configure folder directories relative to the execution root, the maximum retry limit, and processing behavior:
 ```properties
 dir.input=input
 dir.output=output